 We spend time in Tokyo at the end of our tour because at this time of the year is at its most splendid.
-Our private minivan, takes us on a tour of Imperial Palace ground.
+Our private minivan, takes us on a tour of Imperial Palace grounds.
 Lunch is at Meiji Jingu Gaien, the expansive outer precinct of Tokyo’s most important shrine, and blanketed in golden-yellow gingko leaves at this time of year.

 We also visit Rikugien (built in the early 1700s), viewed as one of Tokyo’s best gardens and an exemplary example of the stroll garden style.
 In late autumn, the maples transform the garden into vivid shades of red.

-This evening is set aside for you to enjoy the colours of Tokyo at your leasure
+This evening is set aside for you to enjoy the colours of Tokyo at your leisure

 Day 11: Kamakura

 A day trip takes us to the historic seaside town of Kamakura, just south of Tokyo’s sprawling metropolis.
 The Japanese capital for a brief 150 years from 1185, Kamakura retains its strong Buddhist heritage and serene, contemplative atmosphere.

-With over 100 temples and shrines dating from that era, including famous giant bronze Buddha constructed in 1252, Kamakura can be pleasantly explored on foot and by its quaint local “Enoden” train which winds around its numerous hills, temples, and wooden residences on its way to this beach side city.
+With over 100 temples and shrines dating from that era, including famous giant bronze Buddha constructed in 1252, Kamakura can be pleasantly explored on foot and the trip by its quaint local “Enoden” train is a feature in itself.
+It winds around numerous hills, temples, and wooden residences on its way to this beach side city.

-Kamakura’s popular Komachi Street is also full of many craft shops and galleries, showcasing some high-quality handmade wares, and we recommend you a wander along the street.
+Kamakura’s popular Komachi Street offers many craft shops and galleries, showcasing some high-quality handmade wares, and we recommend you a wander along the street.